lifedox/granular-configuration-language/doc-spec/plugins.md

 The required portion of {py:class}`.TagDecoratorBase` is to set the Python type a Tag takes as input.
 You set it in the {py:class}`~typing.Generic` argument, and you implement the {py:meth}`~.TagDecoratorBase.user_friendly_type` property.
 The property is expected to match Generic argument, but to be as straightforward as possible.
 For example, {py:class}`.sequence_of_any_tag` uses `collections.abc.Sequence[typing.Any]` as Generic argument, but property just returns `list[Any]`.

-The `Type` {py:class}`~typing.TypeAlias` is just for nicety for users of your Tag Type Decorator.
+The {py:data}`~typing.TypeAlias`, `Type`, is just a nicety for users of your Tag Type Decorator.
 Case in point, `str | tuple[str, typing.Any]]` is more effort to type than `string_or_twople_tag.Type`.

 :::{admonition} Implementation Excuse
 :class: note
 :collapsible: closed

 While it is possible to implement {py:meth}`~.TagDecoratorBase.user_friendly_type` in the {py:class}`.TagDecoratorBase`.
-The properties required are not defined in PyRight, and it needs a lot of checks and special case handling, especially since I don't want `collections.abc.` or `typing.` Guaranteed to never break and handling all possible case, if author of the Tag Type Decorator just writes what they think is best.
+The properties required are not defined in PyRight, and it needs a lot of checks and special case handling, especially since I don't want `collections.abc.` or `typing.`

+The guaranteed to never break and handling all possible cases solution is the author of the Tag Type Decorator just writing what they think is best.
 :::

 ### Configuring your Tag Type Decorator